bratpeki/modern-milkytracker-guide/docs/ui.md

 MT can open multiple module instances, in the form of tabs.

-A new tab with an empty module, called `Untitled.xm`, is opened using `Ctrl+Sh+T` and the current one is closed using `Ctrl+Sh+W`.<br>
+A new tab with an empty module, called `Untitled.xm`, is opened using `Ctrl+Sh+T` and the current one is closed using `Ctrl+Sh+W`.
-You can select the active tab by clicking on it from the tab bar, at the bottom of the main window.<br>
+You can select the active tab by clicking on it from the tab bar, at the bottom of the main window.
 You can also use the `+`/`-` buttons on the left side of the tab bar to open an empty tab or close the current one.

 # General editor